nhs-digital-gp-it-futures/platform-helm/README.md

 The build pipeline creates a dynamic environment for each branch with the prefix 'feature/', this can then be elevated to test any changes madein PRs, but also to allow for [BA horns on dynamic environments](docs/dynamic-env-ba-horn.md) in the cloud.

+The APIs in dev environment expose Swagger interface, to access it, please follow these [instructions](docs/port-forwarding-to-cloud-env.md).

 ## Configuration overview

 |                             Service                              |       Port        |                           Ingress                           |